-In May, we brought 3 1/2 year old Little T to Walt Disney World’s Magic Kingdom for his first Disney park experience, a magical day that we were looking forward to for some time!
-In this post, I’ll be sharing the highlights of our visit to Magic Kingdom, including a character lunch at the Crystal Palace, exploring FantasyLand and AdventureLand, the fun rides and meeting several characters including Donald Duck and Goofy.
+In May, we brought 3 1/2 year old Little T to Walt Disney World‘s Magic Kingdom for his first Disney park experience, a magical day that we were looking forward to for some time!
+In this post, I’ll be sharing tips for visiting Magic Kingdom with a preschooler and the highlights of our day, including a character lunch at the Crystal Palace, the fun rides and meeting several characters.

 We stayed at a Disney resort, Animal Kingdom Lodge, so parking at Magic Kingdom was free (otherwise $20 for standard parking).
 Once we parked the car, we took a tram to the Ticket and Transportation center, went through a security check and then boarded a ferry boat to Magic Kingdom.
 Everything runs very smoothly and efficiently at Walt Disney World, and you notice that from the moment you arrive.

 Altogether the time it took to get from the car to the park turnstiles was less than 30 minutes.
 We enjoyed taking the ferry boat ride to Magic Kingdom and being greeted with the fantastic view above as we approached the park.

 At the turnstiles, our Magic Bands were scanned to confirm our admission tickets, then we headed to the service center to rent a stroller.
 It’s $15 to rent a single seat stroller and, even for a young child who never uses a stroller at home, it really comes in handy at the huge parks to get around especially in the hot Florida weather.

 Tip: Visit midweek to avoid the crowds – Tuesday and Wednesday are the quietest days of the week to visit the theme parks.